jbarone/caveconfessions.com/content/about.md

-I hold a collection of certifications including Certified Information System Security Professional (CISSP), GIAC Security Essentials (GSEC), GIAC Certified Incident Handler (GCIH), and GIAC Certified Web Application Penetration Tester (GWAPT).
+I hold a collection of certifications including Certified Information System Security Professional (CISSP), GIAC Security Essentials (GSEC), GIAC Certified Intrusion Analyst (GCIA), GIAC Certified Incident Handler (GCIH), and GIAC Certified Web Application Penetration Tester (GWAPT).
 I also have my Masters of Computer Science from the University of New Orleans.